tonywalker1/hinder/README.md

 A collection of useful C++ libraries.

+NOTE: I have shifted my development to Rust.
+I will leave this project here, but unmaintained.

 To *hinder* something is to make doing that thing more difficult.
 I chose this name because it is an antonym of [boost](https://www.boost.org/): my **second** favorite C++ library.
 Hopefully, hinder also boosts your productivity despite the play on words! :wink: